myvimways/myvimways.github.io/README.md

 google-analytics:
   id: # insert your id
 ```
+Consider: the icons of Twitter etc. will occur automatically, if you set a username

 ## Other Customization
 - Appearance Customization
   - edit the scss files located at `src/styles/`
-    - Consider: maybe you have to run `sudo gulp` again to see your changes locally
+		- Consider: maybe you have to run `sudo gulp` again to see your changes
 - Particle Customization
   - edit the json data of the particle function at `/src/js/app.js`
   - look at [Particle.js](https://github.com/VincentGarreau/particles.js/) for help